Skip to content Skip to footer navigation

 4. Demanding debts

-Tax debts have been front of mind for many recently and just as scammers exploit our appetite for a refund, they're also known to take advantage of the fact that the ATO will sometimes request money from us.
+Just as scammers will exploit our appetite for a refund, they'll also take advantage of the fact that the ATO will sometimes request money from us.

 In a classic case, scammers impersonating tax officers may contact you by phone or SMS, claiming you haven't paid enough tax and demanding you pay them immediately to cover the shortfall.